pancakes9798/Climate-Risk-Project/README.md

 with particular attention to **carbon-intensive sectors**.

-The objective of the project is not forecasting, but structural sensitivity analysis.
+The objective of the project is forecasting untill 2100 the yield curve and the credit spread curve integrating the climate risk.

 ---